 Includes three hrs. of weekly lecture and a minimum of 40 hours of observation.
+Includes three hrs. of weekly lecture and minimum 20 weekly hours of student teaching.

 EDSE 608 | SECONDARY MATH METHODS AND ASSESSMENT (3-0-3)

 This course is a study of strategies, techniques, materials, technology, and current research used in the teaching of mathematical concepts to high school students.
 Students will review the traditional and contemporary standards involved in teaching mathematics at the secondary school level; develop an awareness of the professional resources, materials, technology and information available for teachers; prepare unit and lesson plans with related assessment procedures on a variety of topics; and acquire teaching experience by taking part in individual tutoring, observation at a high school, and/or presenting lessons at the appropriate level.